Maccallum Seawater Pool, Cremorne Point

 Advertising

-The day of expensive flowers, oversized plushies and high expectations is upon us.
-However you may feel about Valentine's Day (Hollywood-esque love, deep hate, cold apathy) know that there are plenty of ways you can authentically celebrate love in Sydney right now – whether that's the love you have for your date, a mate, or your own fine self.
+The day of inflated flower prices, oversized plushies and high expectations is almost upon us.
+However you may feel about Valentine's Day (Hollywood-esque love, deep, anti-capitalist contempt, cold apathy), know that there are plenty of ways you can authentically celebrate love in Sydney right now – whether that's the love you have for your date, a mate, or your own fine self.

-From singles to coupled-up sweethearts, there’s something romantic and fabulous for everyone to do in Sydney on February 14 (which falls on a Wednesday this year), as well as in the lead-up to and fall-out after the big day.
-Read on to find out all the best dates, best dinners, best first-date bars, and all-round dreamiest things to do on Febuary 14 in Sydney this year.
+From singles to coupled-up sweethearts, there’s something delightful for everyone to do in Sydney on February 14 (which falls on a Friday this year), as well as in the lead-up to and fall-out after the big day.
+Read on for our guide to the best fun (and free) outings, the best first-date bars and sexiest new spots to celebrate romance in all its forms in the Emerald City.

 Things to do on (and around) Valentine's Day